 Regular alcohol overconsumption may lead to an increase in estrogen levels and a decrease in testosterone.
 Besides that, alcohol is rich in calories, so it can contribute to weight gain, which can lead to obesity and is a risk factor for many health issues, including estrogen dominance.

 Since even male animals produce estrogen, all animal products may contain traces of this hormone.
 Although 2016 research suggests that consumption of red and processed meat is linked to an increased risk of breast cancer in women (8), more research is needed to back up these claims.
+It is therefore still safe to eat meat and dairy in moderation.

 Although grains are an overall healthy type of food, some contain zearalenone, a fungus that may disrupt the balance of estrogen due to its similarity to this hormone.